-Hybrid company cars need to be registered from 6 April 2020, have CO emissions of less than 50g/ km, and travel more than 130 miles on a single electric charge to qualify for the existing 2% rate.
+Hybrid company cars need to be registered from 6 April 2020, have CO emissions of less than 50g/km, and travel more than 130 miles on a single electric charge to qualify for the existing 2% rate.

-Other low benefit-in-kind rates apply depending on the CO emissions and the electric miles it can travel on a single charge.
+The application of other low benefit-in-kind rates will depend on the vehicle's CO emissions and the number of miles it can travel on a single charge.